 Preparing a kitten to cope with the human world and its challenges is one of the most important ways to ensure their lifelong welfare.
 Without careful consideration of their development, they may develop into an adult cat that will struggle to cope within a normal domestic setting.
 A kitten that has been appropriately socialised will be far less likely to experience high levels of stress, or even to develop behaviour problems as an adult.

-The socialisation period refers to a specific time period in the life of a kitten – from two weeks to eight weeks old.
+The socialisation period refers to a specific time period in the life of a kitten – from two weeks to seven weeks old.
 At this point, a kitten’s brain and sensory system are still developing and the stimuli they encounter influence how this development occurs.
 Everything from who they meet, to the environments they encounter, will teach them whether what is happening is threatening or non-threatening.

 Positive experiences with different people and different things will teach them that these experiences are non-threatening.
 However, any negative experiences, or no experiences at all, can cause a kitten to become fearful – a feeling that is likely to last into adulthood.

 As a species, the domestic cat does not have an inbuilt need to be with people or to enjoy handling.
 A kitten’s ability to tolerate, or even enjoy, the company of humans, is learned during this socialisation period.
 If a cat is to be confident and happy in adulthood, positive experiences as a kitten are essential.

 There are a number of benefits from a cat welfare point of view as to why socialisation is important.
 It is essential for a kitten to have a chance of growing up into a healthy, happy adult cat.

 Whether you’re working at a rescue, you’re a breeder or your cat has had an accidental litter, it is your responsibility to look after the welfare of the cat – even if they are not staying with you in the long term.